sanchxt/yoop/CONTRIBUTING.md

-# Contributing to LocalDrop
+# Contributing to Yoop

-Thank you for your interest in contributing to LocalDrop <3 This document provides guidelines and instructions for contributing.
+Thank you for your interest in contributing to Yoop <3 This document provides guidelines and instructions for contributing.

 ## Code of Conduct